twje/Visual-Studio-Template/README.md

 *Optional*

-Add the created Cookie cutter project to a Github repository:
+Push the generated project to a Github repository:

 ```
 >> git init